-Despite fake news being around for a long time, some academics argue that we have entered a post-truth era, where media creators compel readers to believe something despite evidence against it.
+Despite fake news being around for a long time, some academics argue that we have entered a post-truth era, where media creators convince readers to believe something despite evidence against it.
 Since the beginning of the pandemic, we have been constantly bombarded with fake news.
-The lack of knowledge on the virus created a perfect environment for fake news and conspiracy theories to flourish, as confusion and mistrust increased.
+The lack of knowledge on the virus created a perfect environment for fake news and conspiracy theories to flourish, and confusion and mistrust increased.
 Therefore, it is no surprise that videos such as Madej's become viral and affect so many people.

 Understanding fake news – What factors contribute to the rise of fake news/conspiracies?